-Built Up Areas Score 80 44%
+• Built Up Areas Score 80 44%

-• Rural Areas Score 43 24% • Tranquillity Score 59 32%
+• Rural Areas Score 43 24%

+• Tranquillity Score 59 32%

 - 1. MLRA- Our view is that the "best possible routes" should avoid areas where residents are unduly be exposed to noise and emissions, especially to the north and northwest of the Airport, who are taking the brunt of the noise currently.
 The settlements of Burley in Wharfedale and Menston could be easily avoided if new Performance Based Navigation (PBN) departure Routes are designed so that planes can accurately fly them.
-In fact, developments works are approved so that Burley and Menston will both be increasing by several hundred households over the coming few - 2.
+In fact, developments works are approved so that Burley and Menston will both be increasing by several hundred households over the coming few years. - 2.
 Burley Parish Council Our preference is for all new "best possible routes" to avoid; at the levels LBA have influence over in the ACP, areas where residents can be exposed to noise and emissions.
 To the north and northwest of LBA there are concentrations of dwellings that fall between Built Up and Rural that could easily be avoided by well-designed and accurately flown PBN departure routes.
-All options put forward must take these areas into account.
+All options put forward must take these areas into account. - 3.
+Dales Hang gliding and Paragliding Club (DHPC)- The airport was built in an urban area for convenience.
+People who choose to live in rural areas sacrifice this convenience in order to obtain tranquillity.
+The airport was not built in the middle of the Yorkshire Dales National Park for good reason.